jsafrane/openlmi-doc/doc/mof/CIM_PowerManagementCapabilities.rst

 ===============
 Subclass of :ref:`CIM_Capabilities <CIM-Capabilities>`

 A class derived from Capabilities that describes the power management aspects of an element (typically a system or device).
-The power management capabilities of the element are decoupled from a PowerManagementService, because a single service could apply to multiple elements, each with specific capabilities.
+The element's power management capabilities are decoupled from a PowerManagementService, since a single service could apply to multiple elements, each with specific capabilities.

 Key properties